cloudera/llama/README-hadoop.txt

 $ git checkout -b <release> origin/<release>
 $ crepo.py init
 ----
-clones the 'cdh' repos, checks out the <release> of 'cdh' to build and initializing the directory structure based on the 'manifest.json' file in the top-level of the 'cdh' repository using `crepo.py`.  *Crepo* will put all cloned repositories in the 'repos' subdirectory.
+The above commands clone the 'cdh' repos, checkout the <release> branch of 'cdh' to build and initializing the directory structure based on the 'manifest.json' file in the top-level of the 'cdh' repository using `crepo.py`.  *Crepo* will put all cloned repositories in the 'repos' subdirectory.